helidon-io/helidon/docs/mp/openapi/openapi.md

 ## API

-The [MicroProfile OpenAPI specification](https://download.eclipse.org/microprofile/microprofile-open-api-3.1.1/microprofile-openapi-spec-3.1.1.html) gives a listing and brief examples of the annotations you can add to your code to convey OpenAPI information.
+The [MicroProfile OpenAPI specification][microprofile-openapi-spec] gives a listing and brief examples of the annotations you can add to your code to convey OpenAPI information.

-The [MicroProfile OpenAPI Javadocs](https://download.eclipse.org/microprofile/microprofile-open-api-3.1.1/apidocs) give full details of the annotations and the other classes and interfaces you can use in your code.
+The [MicroProfile OpenAPI Javadocs][microprofile-openapi-javadocs] give full details of the annotations and the other classes and interfaces you can use in your code.

 ## Configuration